 But the first several rounds of the match were not good for the challenger.
-The aggressive Armstrong looked as strong and capable as ever and seemed to be cruising to a record nineteenth successful title defense.
+The aggressive Armstrong looked as strong and capable as ever and ready to notch a record nineteenth successful title defense.
 Zivic, his reputation preceding him, sought to be extra careful about any unseemly tactics and appeared inhibited.

 “That night Henry’s givin’ it to me pretty good,” recounted Zivic years later to Red Smith.
 “And I can see that Cadillac rollin’ farther and farther away from me.
-Henry’s givin’ me the elbows and the shoulders and the top of the head, and I can give that stuff back pretty good, but I don’t dare to or maybe they’ll throw me out of the ring.”
+Henry’s givin’ me the elbows and the shoulders and the top of the head, and I can give that stuff back pretty good, but I don’t dare to or maybe they’ll throw me outta the ring.”

-Zivic in fact was pacing himself, as he had never gone 15 rounds and knew he had to have something extra for the late going; stopping the tough Armstrong inside the distance was simply not a realistic prospect.
+Zivic in fact was pacing himself, as he had never gone fifteen rounds and knew he had to have something extra for the late going; stopping the tough Armstrong inside the distance was simply not a realistic prospect.
 So entering the middle rounds, the challenger began to pick it up.
 He used hard uppercuts to perfection, nailing Armstrong repeatedly.
 And then, according to Zivic, he got the big break he needed.

-“In the seventh round I give him the head a couple times and choke him a couple times and use the elbow some, and the referee says: ‘If you guys want to fight that way, it’s okay with me.’
+“In the seventh round I give him the head a couple times and choke him a couple times and use the elbows some, and the referee says: ‘If you guys want to fight that way, it’s okay with me.’
 Hot damn!
 I told Luke Carney in my corner: ‘Watch me go now!’
 And from there out I saw that Cadillac turn around and come rollin’ back.”

 The bout turned into a bloody alley war.
-And while Zivic’s uppercuts were his prime weapon, his thumbs and laces to the champion’s eyes also took their toll.
-By round ten the champion bled from cuts around both eyes and it was clear that, barring a miracle, a massive upset win for the challenger was about to happen.
+And while Zivic’s uppercuts were his prime weapon, his thumbs and laces to the champion’s eyes also took a painful and bloody toll.
+By round ten the champion bled from cuts around both eyes as Fritzie began to dominate the action and it soon became obvious that, barring a miracle, a massive upset win for the challenger was about to happen.

 “He’s the gamest guy I ever saw,” said the new champion.